 Reasons for Petitioning

-Off-list program: The Off-Campus Study Office maintains a list of pre-approved programs on the OCS website.
+Off-list program: The Office of Global Learning maintains a list of pre-approved programs on the OCS website.
 A study abroad program that is not named on this list is considered off-list.
 Students who wish to study on an off-list program need to petition.
 Students who plan on being away for the full year on two different programs and who would like to participate on an off-list program during either semester must petition before they leave to study off campus.

 Incomplete graduation requirements: Students who have not completed a combination of the QSR requirement (1 QSR course), PE requirement (2 PE tests and 3 PE classes), or writing requirement (3 WI courses) need to petition.
 If only one class requirement is left to complete, a student does NOT need to petition.
 In this case, students need to complete the Acknowledgement of One Incomplete Requirement form.

 Incomplete language requirement: Students must meet the language requirement if they are interested in studying in a country that speaks a language taught at Hamilton.
 Students must pass a course or otherwise show proficiency at the following levels:

 Fourth semester (140) – French, German, Russian, Spanish

 Second semester (120) – Arabic, Italian, Chinese, Japanese

 Second semester (120) – any language offered by Hamilton Critical Languages program on a regular basis

 Environmental Studies majors may be exempted from the study abroad language requirement if they attend one of the pre-approved environmental studies programs.

 Classics majors are exempted from the Italian language requirement if studying on a Classics program in Italy for which the focus is on classical studies and languages.
 Classics majors studying on a Classics program in Greece do not need to enroll in a Modern Greek language course if they are studying a classical language.